- 22 guests

 The Safari Quest is ready for up-close exploration of remote, wild places.
 Eight two-person sea kayaks are aboard, as well as stand-up paddleboards and a high-speed skiff.
 A full-beam swim step makes boarding excursion vessels a breeze.
 Hiking poles are available for optional land treks.
 Snorkel gear and wetsuits can be rented at an additional cost.
 Onboard exercise equipment includes elliptical trainers, exercise bikes and yoga mats.
 The open bridge policy encourages interaction with the captain and crew as they discuss navigation, itinerary and logistics.
 The salon has a large flat screen television and DVD player that streams live footage from the bow-mounted underwater camera as well as onboard hydrophones for listening to below-surface sounds.

 Cabins & Deck Plan Aboard Safari Quest

-The 22-guest, upscale yacht has 11 comfortable staterooms spread amongst 4 categories: Single, Mariner, Commander and Captain.
+The 22-guest, upscale yacht has 11 comfortable staterooms spread amongst 4 categories: Single, Navigator, Pathfinder and Admiral.
 All cabins come with turndown service, Tempur-pedic memory foam mattresses and private bathrooms with showers and heated tile floors.
-Unique among yachts, the Safari Quest’s 4 Captain staterooms feature sliding glass doors and French balconies.
+Unique among yachts, the Safari Quest’s 4 Admiral staterooms feature sliding glass doors and French balconies.
 Each room has air conditioning, flat screen TV/DVD, iPod docking station, hair dryer, bathrobes, conditioning shampoo and body wash, binoculars and reusable water bottles.